Support your Sisters! And more female wisdom from Sophie Ward

 -Would you say feminism involves only women? what's the role you think men play in this movement?

+If it did nothing would ever change.
 I honestly can't say what role men play at the moment because I feel some get it, but a lot of the good ones are just being politically correct without fully understanding it and the bad ones just don't care!
 Personally I think it lies with the future generation of boys.
 It’s been really interesting lecturing to art students of this generation, the boys have a real sensitive grasp on women’s rights, you could say these young men at art school are more liberal and free thinking then the average guy studying at Uni, but when I think of the arty 'lads' from the 90s/00 when I was studying then I think they've come a long way.

 That’s the long answer.
 The short answer is watch less porn.
 Or watch more porn directed by women.